kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 the [ontology](https://github.com/datadotworld/cwd-benchmark-data/blob/main/ACME_Insurance/ontology/insurance.ttl)
 has a class `Agent` and `Policy` objects are `in:soldByAgent` by some Agent objects (see lines 20 and 92).
 I cannot see corresponding relations or columns in the [relational schema](https://github.com/datadotworld/cwd-benchmark-data/blob/main/ACME_Insurance/DDL/ACME_small.ddl).
-Unless I am missing something about how the prompts were given, these are also likely to have important effects on the results and someone should fix and reproduce these results.
+Unless I am missing something about how the prompts were given, these are also likely to have important effects on the results and someone should fix and obtain new results in a more fair comparison.

+Let me next raise several high-level questions that I think are important:

 *Important Future Work 2: Rules of thumbs in data modeling to make LLM-generated queries more accurate.*
 I think the higher-level question of studying the effects of data modeling in more depth is a very good direction.
 As LLMs get smarter, I would expect that the presence/absence of a pound sign or the style of English should matter less.
 These look more syntactic differences that can be automatically solved over time.
-Modeling choices are more fundamental and relate to the clarity of the application data that will be queried.
+Modeling choices are more fundamental and relate to the clarity and understandibility of the records that will be queried by the LLM.
 So identifying some rules of thumbs here looks promising.
 Let me list a few immediate questions one can study:

 *Important Future Work 2.1: Effects of normalization/denormalization.* If the shortcoming of GPT-4 is